Is Project Management a good career?

 You don’t need a university degree, but employers will be looking for qualifications in business project management.
 PRINCE2 is one of the most attractive qualifications for employers.
 The structured methodology is used in most businesses for end-to-end project management.
 The courses begin at the foundation level and take students on a journey through to practitioner and agile levels.

-If you are interested in becoming an IT project manager, we also strongly recommend students familiarise themselves with ITIL® (information technology infrastructure library).
-The framework provides businesses with a structured approach for delivering IT services that will efficiently enhance an organisation’s IT strategy.
-Ultimately, it allows teams to communicate using the same terminology as they navigate the fast pace of technological change and avoid unnecessary disruption or confusion.
+If you are interested in becoming an IT project manager, a solid understanding of ITIL® (information technology infrastructure library) will give you the skills and knowledge you need to thrive in the role.
+The framework provides businesses with a structured approach for delivering IT services that will efficiently enhance their IT strategy.
+Ultimately, it allows teams to communicate using the same terminology as they navigate the fast pace of technological change while avoiding unnecessary disruption or confusion.

 Experienced project managers who already possess the AgilePM® Foundation can also work towards the AgilePM® Practitioner certification.
 This course helps students apply the underpinning philosophy and principles of DSDM (formally known as Dynamic System Development Method) in a project situation.